 Volume 11: Southern & Eastern Asia, Africa, and the Americas, 1600-1700 (2016)

 Further volumes on the 18th and 19th centuries are also in progress.
-We aim to publish the first 18th century volume in Spring 2018, with two more following in the Summer and Autumn.
+We aim to publish the first 18th century volume in Autumn 2018, with two more following during 2019.
 Publication of the eight 19th century volumes will begin in 2019.